dafzheng/shadcn-admin-supabase/README.md

 ### Current Sponsor

-- [Clerk](https://go.clerk.com/GttUAaK) - for backing the implementation of Clerk in this project
+- [Supabase](https://supabase.com) - for backing the authentication example in this project

 ## Author